 Facebook has had an increase of 53% of users in March (considering how much more time people are spending at home right now), so your audience is definitely there.
 Now it’s up to you to share valuable content that gets your business in front of potential customers on social media.

 Measuring which social media platforms work best for your content is also a must.
 This is a great time to begin posting and measuring which social media outlets lead to the best performance.
 If you decide to post videos on Tik-Tok, Facebook, Twitter, Instagram, and YouTube and then find that Facebook is the only place you receive any views or engagements, then you know Facebook needs to be where you focus most of your energy.

 What else do I need to know for my video marketing strategy?

 Keep in mind, video marketing on social media is a marathon, not a sprint.
 Taking this on is a commitment, but it’s a fantastic tactic to connect with potential customers and position yourself as a thought leader in your industry.
-Video content creation takes time to master, but once you’ve nailed your ideal format and you have an idea of what your target audience is actually responding to, it really is a fantastic resource to add to your company’s marketing tool belt.
+Video content creation takes time to master, but once you’ve nailed your ideal format and you have an idea of what your target audience is actually responding to, it really is a fantastic resource to add to your company’s home services digital marketing tool belt.